divadbaroon/Junov.1/README.md

 A platform designed for effortless setup, training, and usage in creating intelligent text-to-speech based agents.
 It seamlessly integrates Azure powered: speech recognition, intent recognition, and text-to-speech capabilities.
 OpenAI's GPT model is integrated for dynamic and natural language interactions.
 Its modular, customizable, and extensible design makes it suitable for a wide range of use cases

 ## Key Features
 ### Azure Powered

-- Currently leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
+- Leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
 Elevenlabs is also available as an alternate option for text-to-speech.

 ### Human-Like Interactions

 - Integrates OpenAI's GPT-3.5-Turbo to provide a more natural, human-like conversation experience.

 ### Broad Conversational Skills

 - Trained on an extensive dataset that covers a wide range of conversational commands, providing efficient responses across diverse scenarios and inquiries.

 ### Built-In Commands

 - Understands and can perform a variety of commands.
 Examples are shown below.

 ### Contextual Awareness

 - Stores and utilizes conversation history to provide contextual awareness to the assistant.